 First, in the morning, there’s the big military parade on the Champs-Elysées (and possibly smaller ones in other towns) and French people have this tendency to watch it on TV.
 Tourists that happen to be in Paris go see it too, but I doubt that many Parisians bother (personally, when I used to live in Paris, I went to the Carrousel Gardens to watch the planes but that was pretty much it, I also used to walk around the area after the parade because there always were interesting pictures to be taken, I’ll post some tomorrow, if I don’t forget).

 After the parade, the President usually hosts a garden party in the Elysées Gardens, but as it involves only about 500 people, it’s not exactly part of “what French people do on that day.”

 During the day, nothing special happens, people do whatever they do on a day when they don’t work during Summer.

 At night two important things happen (please note that in some cities, these things take place on the 13th at night actually):

 -the ball. (as in “dance” not as in “football”)

 Let’s start with the (dance) ball

-It’s one of July 14th strongest traditions.
-Balls are organized in pretty much every city, town, village of France and people get together and dance (and/or drink, chat, meet other people).
+It’s one of the strongest traditions of July 14th.
+Balls are organized in pretty much every city, town, and village of France and people get together and dance (and/or drink, chat, meet other people).
 In big towns and cities, several balls are organized in different parts of the city.
 A few years ago, I was under the impression that this tradition was dying out, but I couldn’t be more wrong, after doing my homework, I can tell you that it’s alive and well.